Vadim Popov: Early life

 Popov was born on 5 July 1940 in Demidov, which is part of the Demidovsky District, in the Russian SFSR.
 He first started working at the Betishchevsky state farm in the Smolensk region in 1957 as a worker at the farm.
 He then briefly worked as a mechanic and foreman at another state farm specializing in sugar beet production at the Troitsky District, and then served in the Soviet Army from 1961 to 1964.

 Afterward, he did a variety of positions, becoming an instructor and the head of the department at Krichevsky SPTV-38.
 It was also around this time he moved to Belarus, becoming the 2nd Secretary of the Krychaw district and also 1st Secretary of the Krasnapollye district.
 He also instructed the Mogilev regional committee of the Komsomol, which he later called "the best part of my life".

 After abandoning his education for farmer work, he returned to the educational sphere in 1971 graduating from the Belarusian State University of Agricultural Technology and then in 1984 from the Minsk Higher Party School.
 He also worked while obtaining his degrees, as he was the director of the Kalinin state farm in the Krasnapollye district, which was described as having been in ruins when he came to the farm but was transformed when he was director.
 From 1977 to 1979 he was the instructor of the Central Committee of the CPB and then from 1979 to 1982 1st Secretary of Asipovichy.
 Popov was then First Secretary of the Mogilev Regional Committee from October 1990 until the position was abolished after the creation of an independent Belarus.
 In 1993 he became Deputy General Director of the Mogilev-Blagrosnab Joint-Stock Company and since 1995 General Director of the Agromashservice Holding.
 He first joined the agricultural department of Belarus in 1999, becoming First Deputy Member in March.

 Political career

 Minister of Agriculture and Food

-On 14 July 2000, he was appointed as Minister of Agriculture and Food.
+On 14 July 2000, he was appointed Minister of Agriculture and Food.
 However, he was dismissed in order to be the representative of the government to the joint-stock commercial bank Belagroprombank.
 He was officially dismissed on 22 November 2000.